MicrosoftDocs/sql-docs/docs/connect/ado-net/introduction-microsoft-data-sqlclient-namespace.md

 Custom master key store providers can be registered with the driver at three different layers.
 The global level is as it currently is.
 The new per-connection and per-command level registrations will be empty initially and can be set more than once.

-The precedence of the three registrations are as follows:
+The precedences of the three registrations are as follows:

-- The per-command registration will be checked if it is not empty.
+- The per-command registration will be checked if it isn't empty.
-- If the per-command registration is empty, the per-connection registration will be checked if it is not empty.
+- If the per-command registration is empty, the per-connection registration will be checked if it isn't empty.
 - If the per-connection registration is empty, the global registration will be checked.

 Once any key store provider is found at a registration level, the driver will **NOT** fall back to the other registrations to search for a provider.
-If providers are registered but the proper provider is not found at a level, an exception will be thrown containing only the registered providers in the registration that was checked.
+If providers are registered but the proper provider isn't found at a level, an exception will be thrown containing only the registered providers in the registration that was checked.

 #### Column encryption key cache precedence

-The column encryption keys (CEKs) for custom key store providers registered using the new instance-level APIs will not be cached by the driver.
+The column encryption keys (CEKs) for custom key store providers registered using the new instance-level APIs won't be cached by the driver.
 The key store providers need to implement their own cache to gain performance.
 This local cache of column encryption keys implemented by custom key store providers will be disabled by the driver if the key store provider instance is registered in the driver at the global level.

 A new API has also been introduced on the `SqlColumnEncryptionKeyStoreProvider` base class to set the cache time to live: